My Story: Part Eight: More Good News

 I wasn’t sure, but I let all these negative thoughts run through my mind.
 Because of the pain I was experiencing, I basically was convinced that the tumor was growing and that my MRI would show that.
 I was still meditating, though I couldn’t shake the anxiety.
 But when I got the results, I was shocked.

 The tumor had shrunk significantly yet again.
+Now, it was the size of a small lemon.
+I was thrilled.

 I really felt like the Joe Dispenza meditation retreat had something to do with the MRI results.
 It probably would have shrunk some anyway due to the radiation alone, but I think there was something profound about those coherence healings and the healing energy I was surrounded with.